manugsrinivas/Predicting-SPX-Returns-From-Global-FX-Market-Trends/README.md

 --

 ### Executive Summary:
-"I found that movements in global currency markets can predict about 15-20% of monthly S&P 500 returns, with my models correctly identifying up vs. down months 55-58% of the time.
+I found that movements in global currency markets can predict about 15-20% of monthly S&P 500 returns, with my models correctly identifying up vs. down months 55-58% of the time.
 Emerging market currencies (Mexican peso, Brazilian real) and safe-haven currencies (Japanese yen, Swiss franc) are the most informative.
-This relationship reflects global risk sentiment—when investors feel confident, they buy emerging market currencies and stocks simultaneously; when worried, they flee to safe-havens and sell stocks.
-While far from perfect prediction, my results suggest currency markets provide a useful early-warning system for equity investors."
+This relationship reflects global risk sentiment—when investors feel confident, they buy emerging market currencies and stocks simultaneously; when worried, they flee to safe havens and sell stocks.
+While far from a perfect prediction, my results suggest that currency markets provide a useful early-warning system for equity investors.

 ## Purpose and Context

-In this analysis, I investigate whether movements in global foreign exchange (FX) markets can predict monthly returns of the S&P 500 index.
+In this project, I investigate whether movements in global foreign exchange (FX) markets can predict monthly returns of the S&P 500 index.
 The fundamental question I'm exploring is: **Do currency fluctuations contain information about future U.S. stock market performance?** This relationship is economically intuitive—currency movements reflect international capital flows, trade dynamics, and risk sentiment, all of which could influence U.S. equity markets.
 I use approximately 25 years of monthly data (2000-2026) covering 23 major currency pairs and the S&P 500 to test this hypothesis using three different machine learning approaches.

 ---